KesharwaniArpita/cern-technical-student-notes/README.md

 # If I'm not selected
 Retry if you don't succeed the first time!
 You will only get better.

 Sometimes (a lot of us) made the question "what is cern looking in the candidates?".
 Keep in mind, that CERN has a specific domain area and recruitment is based on the project the supervisor wants you to work on.
 It's not like companies where they give priority to a more well rounded overall talent and they could just teach you the missing pieces.
 So having the skills required for the project (which is unknown to students in order to be fair and square) is the key to getting accepted.
-You might be the best programmer in a language, going to hackathons, having projects and previous internships, solving 300 leetcodes per day, but if they don't relate to the cern project, you won't get selected.
+You might be the best programmer in a language, going to hackathons, having projects and previous internships, solving 300 leetcodes per day, but if they don't relate to the CERN project, you won't get selected.
 Even if these could get you an interview and an offer at Google.
-In contrast you might have some experience in a very niche skill that cern uses and it will be enough to get accepted.
-See what CERN does (open source projects), what the departments and subgroups do, what technologies they use and if they align with your skills and interests, then you are in a good spot.
+In contrast you might have some experience in a very niche skill that CERN uses and it will be enough to get accepted.
+See what CERN does (open source projects), what the departments and groups do, what technologies they use and if they align with your skills and interests, then you are in a good spot.
+If not, prepare yourself!

 # After i'm selected
 Congratulations!
-There are a few things you should know, probably.
-I don't know them yet!
-Check back in a couple of months ☺
+There are a few things you will have to do before your envolvement becomes official.
+With HR representatives you will proceed in steps gathering all the required documentation:
+- In the first step **you will need to provide the scan of an ID with an expiration date or a passport**.
+Be prepared for this, if your country issues IDs without expiration date, start the process of getting a passport in advance, as it may take some time (some countries have an expedited procedure if you are in urgent need).
+- Next you will be asked to provide the signed home institute declaration.
+You need this signed and stamped.
+If you don't know who to ask, try asking the professor that wrote your reference letter, they will know!
+- In the last step you will receive your contract to be signed.
+You will have to sign it in 7 days and upload it.

-Check out the HR page for studens: https://hr.web.cern.ch/technical-doctoral-and-administrative-students
+Check out the HR page for students: https://hr.web.cern.ch/technical-doctoral-and-administrative-students

+# I have signed my contract!
+Now what?
+I don't know yet! :)
+I'll update this page soon.

+Two useful pages are the [Before I arrive](https://hr.web.cern.ch/before-i-arrive) page and the [Technical, Doctoral and Administrative Students](https://hr.web.cern.ch/technical-doctoral-and-administrative-students) page.

 There is a post on Tau Bytes that you may find useful, even though is aimed at summer students: https://taubytes.com/cern/05-going-to-cern-information-how-to-get-to-cern.html